omnect/omnect-cli/README.md

   - Inject an iotedge gateway identity configuration for AIS
   - Inject an iot leaf identity configuration for AIS
   - Inject a device certificate with corresponding key from a given intermediate full-chain-certificate and corresponding key
+  - Inject an ssh root ca and device principal for ssh tunnel creation.
 - Device Update for IoT Hub configuration
   - Inject [`du-config.json`](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/device-update-configuration-file)
 - Boot configuration